tvhahn/arxiv-code-search/README.md

 ==============================
 [![Source code](https://img.shields.io/badge/code-PyTorch-009900.svg)](https://github.com/tvhahn/arxiv-code-search/blob/master/src/models/train_model.py) ![example workflow](https://github.com/tvhahn/arxiv-code-search/actions/workflows/main.yml/badge.svg) [![arXiv](https://img.shields.io/badge/arXiv-2205.15489-b31b1b.svg)](https://arxiv.org/abs/2205.15489)

-Do authors on arXiv make their code and data available?
-We're building text mining and machine learning tools to find out!
+**Do authors on arXiv make their code and data available?
+We're building text mining and machine learning tools to find out!**

 Our goal is to build a system that can "read" arXiv papers, at scale, and determine if the papers come with publicly available code or data.
-The *planned* design is as follows:
+The *planned* steps are as follows:

 * Download paper meta-data from the [arXiv dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv) and select papers by categories etc. ✔️ (complete)